Nightowl-Developers/generator-nightowl-react/README.md

 This [Yeoman Generator](https://yeoman.io) scaffolds a simple javascript [React.js](https://reactjs.org/) application.
 It is the simplest way to get a working React.js app started.

+## Explicit Biases

+The project this Yeoman Generator scaffolds does have some inherent biases that are there to enforce higher standards of maintainability and performance in React applications.

+- components are functional (no classes)
+- components are expected to use [React Hooks](https://reactjs.org/docs/hooks-intro.html)
+- components are structured using [Atomic Design](https://atomicdesign.bradfrost.com/)
+- styling is done with [Sass](https://sass-lang.com/)

 ## Install Nightowl React

 Before you can use this tool, you will need to install it and Yo.
 To do